 And, John Calvin’s Commentaries on the Bible explains 2 Corinthians 11:14, as follows:

-Thus, Satan is not actually an angel, but not an angel of light (i.e., a holy angel) as he depicts himself.
-Instead, he is an angel of darkness, whose constant objective is to entice people to do what he wants them to do, which necessitates that they engage in behavior that the Bible regards as contrary to God’s moral commandments.
+Thus, Satan is an angel, but he is not an angel of light (i.e., a righteous angel) as he depicts himself.
+Instead, he is an angel of darkness, whose constant objective is to entice people to engage in behavior that the Bible regards as contrary to God’s moral commandments.

-Several other scriptures suggest that another name for Satan is Beelzebub.
+Several other scriptures suggest that Beelzebub is another name for Satan.
 In Matthew 12:24, the Pharisees said about Jesus Christ, “This fellow does not cast out demons except by Beelzebub, the ruler of the demons.”
 Likewise, Mark 3:22 states, “[T[he scribes . . . said, ‘He [Jesus Christ] has Beelzebub,’ and ‘By the ruler of the demons He casts out demons.’”
-And, Luke 11:15 is very similar.
+And, Luke 11:15 says essentially the same thing as Mark 3:22.

-A number of people believe that another name for Satan is Lucifer, an angel that was banished from heaven.
+Furthermore, a number of people think that Lucifer is also another name for Satan and that he was an angel who was banished from heaven.
 The basis for their belief is probably Isaiah 14:12, which says, “How you are fallen from heaven, O Lucifer, son of the morning!
 How you are cut down to the ground, you who weakened the nations!”
-However, most authoritative sources on the Bible, including Strong’s Concordance, The NIV Bible, and most Bible commentaries, agree that the name Lucifer is a reference to a particular king of Babylon – probably, Nebuchadnezzar.
+However, most authoritative sources on the Bible, including Strong’s Concordance, The NIV Bible, and a decisive majority of Bible commentaries, agree that the name Lucifer is a reference to a particular king of Babylon – probably, Nebuchadnezzar.

 Is Satan Omnipresent?

-Before discussing whether or not Satan is omnipresent, we want to define what we mean when we mention the term omnipresent in this article.
+Before proceeding, we want to define what we mean when we mention the term omnipresent in this article.
 According to Webster’s Dictionary, omnipresent means “present in all places at the same time.”
-Thus, if Satan is omnipresent, he theoretically could be personally tempting several billion people every day.
+Thus, if Satan is omnipresent, he theoretically could be personally tempting every person every day and, perhaps, even multiple times each day.

-[Note: Some people may question whether Ephesians 6:12 contradicts what we have stated about Satan’s ability to negatively influence the behavior of most people, including Christians.
+[Note: Some people may think that Ephesians 6:12 contradicts what we have stated about Satan’s ability to negatively influence the behavior of people.
 The Appendix that follows addresses this matter.]

 Appendix